jstev/virtuemart2-module/README.md

 The following countries & currencies are accepted by the invoice payment method: Sweden (SEK), Norway (NOK), Denmark (DKK), Finland, Germany, Netherlands (EUR).

 #### Invoice Information tab settings

-![Svea Payment Plan Information tab] (https://raw.github.com/sveawebpay/virtuemart2-module/develop/docs/image/Invoice_information.PNG "Svea Payment Plan Information tab")
+![Svea Invoice Information tab] (https://raw.github.com/sveawebpay/virtuemart2-module/develop/docs/image/Invoice_information.PNG "Svea Invoice Information tab")

-* Payment Name -- set to "Svea Payment Plan" or the equivalent in your language.
+* Payment Name -- set to "SveaWebPay Invoice" or the equivalent in your language.
 * Sef Alias -- no need to change the default
 * Published -- if set to "Yes", this payment method will be available for use by your customers.
 * Payment Description -- we recommend that the description state what country the payment method instance corresponds to, i.e. "Sweden".
-* Payment Method -- select "Svea Invoice" from the dropdown list of payment methods.
+* Payment Method -- select "SveaWebPay Invoice" from the dropdown list of payment methods.
 * Shopper Group -- if needed, set the shopper group here.
 * List Order -- defines the order in which the available payment methods are presented to the user.
 We recommend presenting invoice as the first choice.